nessessence/Embedded_SmartHome/README.md

-# Embedded_SmartHome101
-This project is ASR-IOT project from scratch
+This project is ASR-IOT project: smart home from scratch

-STM32F4-Discovery Project: SmartHome101
-- input: audio
+input: audio
-- output: execute the input command
+output: executes the input command

 ### Main Challenges:
 due to the limitation of the hardware(CPU and memory) and compatibilities, we have to deal with challenges to optimize the process.